-Become a game changer
+Become a game changer in the HR industry

 The Master of Science in Human Resource Management (MSHRM) program at Bridgewater College will prepare you to be an innovative strategic partner in the area of human resources in an increasingly diverse and international workplace.

 You’ll explore organizational excellence, international issues, legal and regulatory factors, analytics in HR, and consulting concepts and practices.
 The capstone course will provide you with the opportunity to practice your newly developed skills, through a consulting project in the local community.

 next start date